Iyanuvicky22/data_processing_comparison/README.md

 ### **Task 5: API Integration**

-1. Create a FastAPI service with a `/process-data` endpoint.
+1. Create a `/process-data` endpoint.
 2. This endpoint should:
    - Load dataset
    - Clean and aggregate data
    - Return processed results in JSON format.
-3. Implement error handling for incorrect input formats.
+3. Implement error handling for invalid input formats.

 ### **Task 6: Saving and Retrieving Processed Data**